auth0/docs/articles/anomaly-detection/guides/prevent-credential-stuffing-attacks.md

 ### Prerequisites

-* Please read Auth0’s [Beta Service Terms](https://cdn.auth0.com/website/legal/terms/beta-service-terms-11-18-19.pdf) and acknowledge you have read and agreed to the terms by emailing **Antonio Fuentes** at <a href="mailto:antonio.fuentes@auth0.com">antonio.fuentes@auth0.com</a>.
+* Please read Auth0’s [Beta Service Terms](https://cdn.auth0.com/website/legal/terms/beta-service-terms-11-18-19.pdf) and acknowledge you have read and agreed to the terms by emailing **Antonio Fuentes** at **antonio.fuentes@auth0.com**.

 * Determine which type of login experience you have configured: